gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     -   Make the item public.
     -   Save the item.
     -   Verify that the index PDF appears as the item's image.
-    -   Add a relation ship from the UA to its Reference Item if one exists.
+    -   Add a relationship from the UA to its Reference Item if one exists.
-    -   Update the Accessions table to set the accession's Next Step to scanning or contact sheet.
+    -   Update the Accessions table to set the accession's **_Next Step_** to `Scanning` or `Contact sheet`.

 6A &ndash; Digitize items
 :   Scan or photograph the items in the accession to create digital files.
 Name the files according to their identifiers in the index